Shub1427/Shub1427.github.io/pages/gfx-hal-initials/display-window.md

 * **Application**: this whole project is the Application.
 * **Loader**: here refers to `gfx-hal` and `gfx-backend-vulkan` libraries.
 An instance of `gfx-backend-vulkan` initializes a Loader.
-Creating an instance, initializes the loader.
+Creating an instance initializes the loader.
-* **Layers**: is something advanced, and am not sure when or if I will talk about it at-all.
+* **Layers**: is something advanced, and am not sure when or if I will talk about it at all.

 ### Structure

-Following structure is the minimal one, without Pipelines, Descriptors, Depth/Uniform Buffers, Shaders and more (we will re-define our structure in some later chapter).
+The following structure is the minimal one, without Pipelines, Descriptors, Depth/Uniform Buffers, Shaders, and more (we will re-define our structure in some later chapter).

 First few chapters we will be rushing towards understanding